belgattitude/httpx/.changeset/eighty-geese-obey.md

 Not 100% compatible with sindreshorsus/is-plain-obj anymore

-The changes shouldn't affect most users, but it's worth noting that the `isPlainObject` function no longer consider static build-in objects as plain objects (Math, JSON, Atomics).
+The changes shouldn't affect most users, but it's worth noting that the `isPlainObject` function no longer consider static built-in objects as plain objects (Math, JSON, Atomics).

 This fix an issue with `{ [Symbol.toStringTag]: 'tag' }` that wasn't considered as a plain object.